Bachelor of Science

 About

 Unlock your potential with our Bachelor of Science in Interdisciplinary Studies: Interdisciplinary Behavioral Health.
 This unique program allows you to turn your professional experiences into lower-division elective credits, giving you a head start toward earning your degree.
-With a focus on Addiction Counseling & Prevention and Psychology, you’ll gain the skills and knowledge needed to make to understand behavioral health.
+With a focus on Addiction Counseling & Prevention and Psychology, you’ll gain the skills and knowledge needed to understand behavioral health.

 You’ll learn from a diverse range of courses that cover important topics like alcohol and drug problems, counseling theories, and community prevention methods.
 Plus, our required Interdisciplinary Core courses ensure you develop an integrated approach to solving complex real-world problems.